Business Law

 Step 1: Write a Motion (Proposal)

-1. Start with the introductory section
+1. Start with an introductory section

 2. Write the resolution text